saylesss88/mdbook-kanagawa-theme/README.md

 ---
 ```

 Now this chapter will be added to the "Recent notes" card.
+This card only lists
+the links rather than the complete overview like "Latest posts" does.
+The
+frontmatter is fairly forgiving but in this case, `"notes"` must be quoted.

 ---